Quick Links

 Teachers support pupils in developing the skills of working scientifically, including:

-Scientific vocabulary is explicitly taught and revisited to help pupils explain their ideas clearly and accurately.
+Scientific vocabulary is explicitly taught and revisited to support pupils in explaining their ideas clearly and accurately.

 Impact